90’s Summer

 Phone Habits for a Less Distracted Soul

-• Set screen time limits
+• Set screen time limits and stick with them!

 • Delete distracting apps for the month

-• Turn your phone to black and white
+• Turn your phone to grayscale mode.

 • Use a real alarm clock

-• Prefer long-form content over short-form content
+• Prefer long-form content over short-form content (think movies, not clips.
+Books not tweets).

 • Turn off app notifications